New England Revolution: Rebuilding (2008–2010)

-The 2007 U.S. Open Cup victory qualified the club for the preliminary round of the newly expanded CONCACAF Champions League.
-Additionally, their top-four finish qualified them for SuperLiga 2008.
-Therefore, the Revolution competed in four different competitions (MLS, Open Cup, Champions League, and SuperLiga) during the 2008 season.
-The Revolution had an excellent run at the beginning of the 2008 season.
-By mid-July, they were leading the overall MLS table and had finished as the number one overall seed in SuperLiga.
-The team won the tournament, defeating the Houston Dynamo on penalties to earn a small amount of revenge on for their successive MLS Cup defeats.
-That trophy, however, was the high point for the 2008 Revs.
+The SuperLiga trophy, however, was the high point for the 2008 Revs.
 Fixture congestion led to a rash of injuries and general fatigue, and the team crashed out the Champions League with an embarrassing 4–0 home defeat to regional minnows Joe Public FC of Trinidad and Tobago (the tie ended 6–1 Joe Public on aggregate).
-The team also struggled in domestic play, limping to a third-place finish in the East and losing to the Chicago Fire in the first round of the playoffs.
+The team also struggled in domestic play, limping to a third-place finish in the East and losing to the Chicago Fire in the first round of the playoffs 3–0 on aggregate.
 The Revs managed a semifinal appearance in the 2008 U.S. Open Cup, but lost to D.C.
 United.